vegarringdal/simple-html/README.md

 ---

-Using events is great, but for values its a lot easier to use the built in `State` class.
-This also remebers values during HMR event.
+Using events is great, but for values it's a lot easier to use the built in `State` class.
+This also remembers values during HMR event.
 This makes it a lot more fun to make edits.

 State class also support object states, see state class for more info.
 [Link to State](#simple-htmlcore-state)